aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/README.md

 ```

 ## Create models

+> [!NOTE]
+>
+> Note that Aurora DSQL does not support SERIAL, so id is based on uuid (suggest best practice guide on this TBD: Update link)

 Owner table has one-to-many relationship with Pet table.
 Vet table has many-to-many relationship with Specialty table.
 ```py